 - It’s cheaper

 Cloud storage is not only incredibly easier to sort through documents, files and other media, but it is cheaper to enact.
 Services such as iCloud, Google Drive and DropBox have made collaborative document storage so so easy and it comes at next to no cost at all.
 Saving money on printing supplies and staff to organise the millions of pages could be a real time and money saver for your company.
+To make sure your business is saving the most money possible enlist the help of an AWS savings plan or other cloud provider savings plan.

 Moving your servers to the cloud could also be a massive game changer for your business expenditure.
 The average small business, according to Selectra , uses between 15,001 kWh – 30,000 kWh of electricity per year, which could amount up to over £5,000, a large part of which is used on technology.
 Getting rid of your static servers, which are using tonnes of electricity 24/7 could save you hundreds of pounds.